pagkly/Zed/Investopedia3/Group of Seven (G-7).md

 Group of Seven (G-7)
 ## What Is the Group of Seven (G-7)?

-The Group of Seven (G-7) is an intergovernmental organization made up of the world's largest [developed economies](https://www.investopedia.com/terms/d/developed-economy.asp): France, Germany, Italy, Japan, the United States, the United Kingdom, and Canada.
+The Group of Seven (G-7) is an intergovernmental organization made up of the world's largest [[developed economies]](https://www.investopedia.com/terms/d/developed-economy.asp): France, Germany, Italy, Japan, the United States, the United Kingdom, and Canada.
 Government leaders of these countries meet periodically to address international economic and monetary issues, with each member taking over the presidency on a rotating basis.

-The G-7 was, for a while, known as the [Group of Eight](https://www.investopedia.com/terms/g/g8.asp) (G-8), until 2014 when former member Russia was removed after annexing the region of Crimea illegally from Ukraine.1 The [European Union](https://www.investopedia.com/terms/e/europeanunion.asp) (EU) is sometimes considered to be a de-facto eighth member of the G-7 since it holds all the rights and responsibilities of full members except to chair or host meetings.
+The G-7 was, for a while, known as the [[Group of Eight]](https://www.investopedia.com/terms/g/g8.asp) (G-8), until 2014 when former member Russia was removed after annexing the region of Crimea illegally from Ukraine.1 The [[European Union]](https://www.investopedia.com/terms/e/europeanunion.asp) (EU) is sometimes considered to be a de-facto eighth member of the G-7 since it holds all the rights and responsibilities of full members except to chair or host meetings.

 ### Key Takeaways